Hoveton Little Broad: 'The Invasion of Black Horse Broad', 1949

 In the mid-20th century, Hoveton Little Broad played a role in the historical dispute between landowners and the public over rights of access to private broads.
 Since time immemorial, all Broadland waters had been considered part of the King's River and thus freely accessible to all.
-However, in the 19th century, several Norfolk landowners prevented access to broads in their ownership from the main river network under the Inclosures Acts.
+However, in the 19th century, several Norfolk landowners prevented access to broads in their ownership from the main river network under the inclosure acts.
 Boatbuilder Herbert Woods led a public campaign against the landowners' action, culminating in the 'invasion of Black Horse Broad' in March 1949.
 Woods and 30 local men dismantled the barrier that the landowner had placed across Black Horse Dyke.
 This direct action resulted in an agreement with the broad's owner, who agreed to open the broad to the public each year between Easter and mid-September.
 However, this campaign did not lead to the re-opening of other closed broads.